Family’s TikTok video of ‘unsanitary’ conditions at Myrtle Beach hotel goes viral

 The hotel only has 1.8 stars out of 5 on Google from more than 160 reviews.
 It also only has a 3.4 rating out of 10 on Bookings.com.

 “After seeing all that, it was like, I wouldn’t feel right taking it down at that point,” Strickland said.
-“You know, because there’s so many people out there that tried to say something about it that their voices were not heard.”
+“You know, because there are so many people out there that tried to say something about it that their voices were not heard.”

 Nexstar’s WBTW did visit Ocean Star and attempted to speak with the owner, but the front desk said he will be out of town for three weeks.
 When WBTW asked for a phone number, the hotel said there wasn’t a number to call.